 ICURe is responding to the extraordinary circumstances that the Covid-19 global pandemic is producing.
 The whole world is being impacted, with the UK and most other countries experiencing lockdown and social distancing.
 We all hope that we are now seeing control of and the beginning of the defeat of the pandemic, but we are likely to be in a continually changing environment for a lengthy period.
 Fortunately, university innovation and entrepreneurial thinking is continuing apace and perhaps even accelerating through the lockdown and as lockdown eases.
-The need for market validation as we commercialise research outputs is as strong as ever and ICURe is evolving to ensure a better fit to the new circumstances.
+The need for market validation as we commercialise research outputs is as strong as ever and ICURe is evolving to ensure a better fit for the new circumstances.
 With these continuously changing circumstances, the ICURe Programme will dynamically evolve and change in response to the UK and global situations.
 ICURe is an innovation and entrepreneurial programme, and entrepreneurs deal with and take advantage of constant change, so come to the programme to embrace and be part of the change.

 ICURe trains, funds and supports research teams to determine whether there is a market for products or services that utilise their ideas, research, science and technologies.
 Up to £30,000 of funding is available to ‘get out of the lab’ and validate commercially promising ideas in the marketplace.

 An independent evaluation of the ICURe pilot programme was carried out by Ipsos Mori.
 The report found evidence of improved commercial awareness and skills amongst the participants.
 Strikingly, their findings showed that the likelihood of a research team pursuing commercialisation through a licensing deal or spin-out increased from 15% to 79% after participating in ICURe.